-Brigid Dodson, a Labor and Delivery nurse at Brackenridge hospital, saw a need for support and set out to create a program for any woman who felt alone, unsupported or afraid during her childbirth experience.
-Brigid patterned Giving Austin Labor Support (GALS) after a similar program she was involved with in another state.
-Volunteers of GALS who are experienced or totally new to the realm of labor and birth give their time and care to women who need or want more support.
+Brigid Dodson, a Labor and Delivery nurse at Brackenridge hospital, and a team of awesome doulas and birth workers, saw a need for support and set out to create a program for any woman who felt alone, unsupported or afraid during her childbirth experience.
+The founders patterned Giving Austin Labor Support (GALS) after a similar program Brigid was involved with in another state.
+Volunteers of GALS who are experienced, or totally new to the realm of labor and birth, give their time and care to women who need or want more support.

 Studies have shown that when a woman feels supported during childbirth, she feels empowered and is more confident in her abilities to parent.
 That is called “mothering the mother” and it is what GALS is setting out to do.